Angela Salem

 Angela Marguerite Salem (born July 24, 1988) is an American soccer coach and former professional player who played as a midfielder.
-She is currently an assistant coach for the Washington Spirit of the NWSL.
+She is currently an assistant coach for the Bay FC of the NWSL.
 In 2016–17, she played for the Boston Breakers.
 She previously played for the Spirit, the Newcastle Jets in the Australian W-League, the Atlanta Beat and Sky Blue FC in the Women's Professional Soccer (WPS) league, Western New York Flash in the NWSL, and the Finnish club Åland United of the Naisten Liiga.

 Early life and education

 Born in Akron, Ohio Salem attended Copley High School in Copley, Ohio where she ended her high school career with 81 goals and 46 assists.
 She scored 23 goals and recorded 13 assists in her senior year alone, leading Copley to its fourth straight Suburban League title.

 Salem also played club soccer for Cleveland FC and was a member of the Ohio Olympic Development Program (ODP) team.